Kelvin van der Linde

-Kelvin van der Linde (born 20 June 1996) is a South African racing driver currently competing as a substitute driver in Formula E with the ABT Team.
-He made his GT Masters debut in 2014, also winning the championship that year, a feat he repeated in 2019.
-He won the 2017 24 Hours of Nürburgring.
+Kelvin van der Linde (born 20 June 1996) is a South African and German sports car racing driver for BMW Motorsport.
+He is a two-time champion of the ADAC GT Masters, having won the championship in 2014 and 2019, and won the 24 Hours of Nürburgring in 2017, 2022 and 2025.
+Van Der Linde formally competed in the Deutsche Tourenwagen Masters for Abt Sportsline.
+He also made his formula racing debut in Formula E at the 2023 Diriyah ePrix, driving for ABT Cupra as a substitute for the injured Robin Frijns.

 Racing career

-Born and raised in South Africa, Kelvin van der Linde started his racing career in Karting at the age of 8 in 2005.
+Kelvin van der Linde, a South African, started his career in racing in kart racing at the age of eight in 2005.

-In 2011, he became the youngest ever driver to compete in a National South African Circuit event at age 14 and then went on to become South Africa’s youngest ever National Champion at the age of 16 years and 128 days the following year.
+In 2011, he became the youngest driver to compete in a National South African Circuit event at age 14 and also South Africa's youngest National Champion at the age of 16 in 2012.

-2013 was a breakthrough year when he won his first International Championship.
-At the age of 17, Van Der Linde became the youngest ever winner of the Volkswagen Scirocco R-Cup and earned his place as a Volkswagen supported Junior driver for the 2014 season.
-Leading on from the previous year’s success, he wrapped up back to back European titles when he became the youngest ever ADAC GT Masters Champion at age 18 driving an Audi R8 LMS Ultra.
+In 2013 he won the International Championship.
+At the age of 17, van der Linde became the youngest ever winner of the Volkswagen Scirocco R-Cup and became a Volkswagen-supported junior driver for the 2014 season.
+He became the youngest ADAC GT Masters champion at age 18 driving an Audi R8 LMS Ultra.

-In 2015, Van Der Linde was promoted to the role of Audi factory driver, winning some of the world’s most prestigious events in the years that followed, including the 2017 Nürburgring 24H and Suzuka 10H.
+In 2015, van der Linde was promoted to Audi factory driver, winning the 2017 24 Hours of Nürburgring and Suzuka 10 Hours.

 2021

-In 2021, Van Der Linde competed in the Deutsche Tourenwagen Masters for Abt Sportsline.
+In 2021, van der Linde competed in the 2021 Deutsche Tourenwagen Masters (DTM) for Abt Sportsline.
 He won four races and finished third in the drivers' championship.
 Going into the final round of the season, he was fighting for the drivers' championship title with Liam Lawson and Maximilian Götz.

-During both of the final races of the Championship at the Norisring, Van Der Linde had similar incidents with Lawson.
-In the first race, Van Der Linde dived down the inside of Liam, with Liam finished in 3rd.
-In the second race the consequences were much more serious; Lawson's car was damaged in a first-lap collision with Van Der Linde, who again dived down the inside of Lawson, taking Lawson out of contention for the title as he finished 18th.
-Van Der Linde was then given a five-second time penalty as a result.
-Towards the end of the race, Van Der Linde suffered a puncture in a battle with Götz and lost his chances to win the title, which eventually went to Götz after Mercedes issued team orders to the cars ahead of the latter to guarantee he finished 1st.
+During both of the final races of the Championship at the Norisring, van der Linde had similar incidents with Lawson.
+In the first race, van der Linde dived down the inside of Liam, with Liam finished in 3rd.
+In the second race the consequences were much more serious; Lawson's car was damaged in a first-lap collision with van der Linde, who again dived down the inside of Lawson, taking Lawson out of contention for the title as he finished 18th. van der Linde was then given a five-second time penalty as a result.
+Towards the end of the race, van der Linde suffered a puncture in a battle with Götz and lost his chances to win the title, which eventually went to Götz after Mercedes issued team orders to the cars ahead of the latter to guarantee he finished 1st.